 Which teas are good for digestion?

 Stomach problems can render you unproductive.
 Bloating and constipation issues are among minor digestive issues that can be treated with a cup of tasty tea.
-Tea has been researched and proved to be an effective digestion problem solution.
+Organic tea has been researched and proved to be an effective solution to digestion problems.
 Here is a list of the best digestive teas to turn to;

 Green tea contains catechins such as EGCG that boost the digestive system.
 The catechins have an anti-inflammatory effect that reduces inflammation and decreases stomach cramps.
-EGCG may also aid with colitis cases – which is a disorder caused by inflammation affecting normal digestion.
+EGCG may also aid with colitis cases – which is a disorder caused by inflammation affecting healthy digestion.
 Green teas can also be found in dietary supplements and diet drinks as it is the main agent of weight loss.
-Catechins and antioxidants in green tea increase the rate of metabolism and expedites the fats burning speed.
-Green tea will, therefore, boost overall digestion.
+Catechins and antioxidants in green tea increase the rate of metabolism and expedite the fats burning speed.
+Green tea will therefore help in improving digestion and belly comfort.